• Discounts and special offers

 TaxSlayer: Pricing and extras

 • TaxSlayer is the most budget-friendly and one of the best options for self-employed filing and live support.
-With TaxSlayer, both the Simple Free and Classic plan pretty much require you to know what you’re doing.
-They don’t include the option for live chat or dedicated professional support, but you can call or email customer service with tech questions.
+With TaxSlayer, both the Simple Free and Classic plans require you to know what you’re doing.
+They don’t include the option for a live chat or dedicated professional support, but you can call or email customer service with your questions.

 • Premium and Self-Employed come with three years of Audit Assistance, priority support, and tax help.
 If you’re willing to pay a little extra for help, TaxSlayer is your best option, especially if you’re self-employed.
 TaxSlayer’s free online plan is comparable to TurboTax’s and includes your state return.